Outbound webhooks overview

 Presence messages sent over the realtime service are automatically decoded into PresenceMessage

 objects by the Ably client library.
-With webhooks you need to to do this explicitly, using PresenceMessage.fromEncodedArray
+For webhooks, you need to do this manually using PresenceMessage.fromEncodedArray

 on the data.presence